 I am Rebecca R Burrill, Ed.D–dancer, artist, movement-based child developmentalist, and educator.
 I have a Doctorate in Education focusing on brain evolution, child development, movement, art-making, learning, and literacy.
 My Masters work focused on creative process and dance.
-I am Massachusetts Certified in Elementary Education and Professional Development Provider.
+I am Massachusetts Certified Elementary Educator (1987-2019) and Professional Development Provider.
 I am a trained Observer and Notator of movement-language in the Kestenberg Movement Dance Therapy System.
 I have trained in the mind-body integrative and repatterning systems of Educational Kinesiology and Rhythmic Movement Training.

 My work is based on the experience that learning is fundamentally a creative process, and that aesthetic sense is primary in the